12 Best Dumbbell Oblique Exercises for a Stronger Core

 • Perform 8-15 repetitions per set, focusing on maintaining proper form and control throughout.

-• To challenge yourself, adjust the weight or resistance level while maintaining good technique.
+• Adjust the weight or resistance level to challenge yourself while maintaining good technique.

 3. Frequency